DjangoForAll/Django-Course/Level_6/7_Authorising_tasks/Script/Readme.md

 When we try to logout and view the same page, Django sets the current user to `AnonymousUser`, we can use the `is_authenticated` attribute to quickly check if the user is logged in or not.

-since the user object is accessible from the request object, we can use it in our templates to create a quick greetings line as well, we can add this into our dashboard like so.
+Since the user object is accessible from the request object, we can use it in our templates to create a quick greetings line as well, we can add this into our dashboard like so.

 ```
 <h3>Welcome! {{request.user}}</h3>